CIS565-Fall-2022/Project3-CUDA-Path-Tracer/INSTRUCTION.md

 * If it is approved, all students are welcome to use it.
 Generally, we approve use of third-party code that is not a core part of the project.
 For example, for the path tracer, we would approve using a third-party library for loading models, but would not approve copying and pasting a CUDA function for doing refraction.
 * Third-party code **MUST** be credited in README.md.
 * Using third-party code without its approval, including using another student's code, is an academic integrity violation, and will, at minimum, result in you receiving an F for the semester.
+* You may use third-party 3D models and scenes in your projects.
+Be sure to provide the right attribution as requested by the creators.

 ## README

 Please see: [**TIPS FOR WRITING AN AWESOME README**](https://github.com/pjcozzi/Articles/blob/master/CIS565/GitHubRepo/README.md)

 * Sell your project.
 * Assume the reader has a little knowledge of path tracing - don't go into detail explaining what it is.
 Focus on your project.
 * Don't talk about it like it's an assignment - don't say what is and isn't "extra" or "extra credit."
 Talk about what you accomplished.
 * Use this to document what you've done.
 * *DO NOT* leave the README to the last minute!
-It is a crucial part of the project, and we will not be able to grade you without a good README.
+  * It is a crucial part of the project, and we will not be able to grade you without a good README.
+  * Generating images will take time.
+Be sure to account for it!

 In addition:

 * This is a renderer, so include images that you've made!
 * Be sure to back your claims for optimization with numbers and comparisons.
 * If you reference any other material, please provide a link to it.
 * You wil not be graded on how fast your path tracer runs, but getting close to real-time is always nice!
 * If you have a fast GPU renderer, it is very good to show case this with a video to show interactivity.
 If you do so, please include a link!

 ### Analysis

 * Stream compaction helps most after a few bounces.
 Print and plot the effects of stream compaction within a single iteration (i.e. the number of unterminated rays after each bounce) and evaluate the benefits you get from stream compaction.
 * Compare scenes which are open (like the given cornell box) and closed (i.e. no light can escape the scene).
 Again, compare the performance effects of stream compaction!
 Remember, stream compaction only affects rays which terminate, so what might you expect?
 * For optimizations that target specific kernels, we recommend using stacked bar graphs to convey total execution time and improvements in individual kernels.
 For example:

   ![Clearly the Macchiato is optimal.](img/stacked_bar_graph.png)